Rahul Jandial

-Rahul Jandial, M.D., Ph.D. is an American, dual-trained brain surgeon and neuroscientist.
-He is also a Sunday Times bestselling author with his books translated to over 10 languages.
+Rahul Jandial is an American, dual-trained brain surgeon and neuroscientist.
+He is also a London Times bestselling & international bestselling author with his books translated into over 30 languages.

 Academic

-Jandial's published research has appeared in journals such as Neurosurgery, Nature Medicine and Proceeding from the National Academy of Sciences.
+Jandial's published research has appeared in journals such as Proceeding from the National Academy of Sciences.
 He has authored 10 academic books on topics ranging from neurosurgery to cancer biology and neuroscience.

 As a professor he received the “distinguished professor award” from UCSD and has been invited as distinguished professor at Oxford and Harvard.

 The Jandial laboratory at City of Hope Cancer Center in Los Angeles is funded by the US Department of Defense.

-Jandial earned his B.A from University of California, Berkeley — his M.D. from the University of Southern California (USC), Los Angeles — and his Ph.D. from the University of California at San Diego (UCSD).
+Jandial attended Compton Community College and earned his B.A from University of California, Berkeley — M.D. from the University of Southern California (USC), Los Angeles — Ph.D. from the University of California at San Diego (UCSD) — and cancer surgery specialization from the University of California San Francisco (UCSF).

 Author

-In 2019 Penguin/Random House published Dr. Jandial’s first book Life Lessons from a Brain Surgeon: The new stories and science of the mind, a Sunday Times bestseller translated into 10 languages.
+In 2019, Penguin/Random House published Jandial’s first book Life Lessons from a Brain Surgeon: The New Stories and Science of the Mind, a Sunday Times, and international bestseller translated into 10 languages.

-In 2021 his memoir Life on a Knife’s Edge: A Brain Surgeon's Reflections on Life, Loss and Survival is an international bestseller with translation to 8 languages.
+In 2021, his memoir Life on a Knife’s Edge: A Brain Surgeon's Reflections on Life, Loss and Survival is translated to 8 languages.

+This is Why You Dream: What Your Sleeping Brain Reveals About Your Waking Life was released in 2024 and is being translated to 30 languages.